Reading is one of my favorite hobbies. This page lists all the books that I have finished reading in between 2001 and 2009.

 Started (first time): May 28 2002 Finished (first time): Jun 02 2002

-My review: The two previous Dragonlance trilogies by Weis and Hickmans are among the favorite books of my childhood.
+The two previous Dragonlance trilogies by Weis and Hickmans are among the favorite books of my childhood.
 I was literally thrilled to discovered that a new trilogy was available, set in the same world, and featuring the same beloved characters.
 I expected a sequel of "the second generation".
-On the contrary a lot has changed, and the reader should first read the "dragons of a new era" trilogy to really enjoy and understand what's happening in this book. (★★★)
+On the contrary a lot has changed, and the reader should first read the "dragons of a new era" trilogy to really enjoy and understand what's happening in this book.

 Started: May 21 2002 Finished: May 27 2002